a-babintsev/MyMoneyManager/README.md

 # MyMoneyManager
-App for managing your money activity and getting recomendations to decreaese your expenses.
+App for managing your money activity